dc740/Web-service-simulator/README.md

 # Final notes
 ## VERY IMPORTANT:
 1. Plain text responses MUST be encoded in base64.
 Read the "Redirect" example to see the fastest way to do it (the script already includes code to encode strings).
-2. The return header can be customized and it's actually required (so you know the problem it's not any default value, it's you).
-New header lines are sent using \\n (check the example).
-3. replaceKeys is NOT required.
+2. replaceKeys is NOT required.
 If you don't specify it, the server will always return the static response you sent.
-4. response is NOT required.
+3. response is NOT required.
 If you don't specify it the header will be returned.
-5. Be careful when you write your own response parser, you may break the reply.
+4. Be careful when you write your own response parser, you may break the reply.
 Try to double check your python code.

 ## Custom code details:
 1. The "custom" code is run after applying all other key replacements to the response.